Calle Vialidad Paseo Mujeres, Mza. 1 Zona Continental, Lote 10 SM 3, Isla Mujeres, Cancun, Quintana Roo

 Back to the hotel itself: The Beloved isn't groundbreaking in its style, but it feels modern without being forced.
 It smartly incorporates most of the hallmarks of luxury resorts established in the last decade or so.
 This covers smaller details, such as multiple shower heads and quality street–brand amenities (L'Occitane de Provence, in this case), as well as structural ones: there are separate blocks of two–story family suites with plunge pools, and of course there's a grand spa.
 (And fortunately, it skips some of the sillier fads, such as aggressive aromatherapy in public spaces.)

-The spa deserves special mention---it's a large, beautiful indoor-outdoor space with a central pool and a great hydrotherapy circuit, included with any treatment.
+The spa deserves special mention — it's a large, beautiful indoor–outdoor space with a central pool and a great hydrotherapy circuit, included with any treatment.
 Some luxury properties in the area have opened with token spas, or wedged them in to dark corners, but The Beloved dedicates serious real estate to its spa and (just as important) seems to have trained its staff quite well.
+The Beloved also has a full fitness center with exercise machines and weights as well as yoga and pilates classes.

-For dining, the property has three restaurants: a beachside grill-bar; the main dining room, Aroma, serving Mediterranean food; and a refined Mexican restaurant facing the adjacent marina.
-This last dining venue was added after the time of this review, when the property shifted to an all-inclusive model, giving guests an improved range of dining options.
+For dining, the property has four restaurants: a beachside grill–bar, El Mar; the main dining room, Aroma, serving Mediterranean food; a refined Mexican restaurant facing the adjacent marina called Lupita; and another beachside grill call Isla Grill with a fresh and mixed menu of international and mexican dishes for breakfast, lunch and dinner.
 At the time of this review, at least, the food was expertly prepared, with lavish breakfasts featuring local flavors, such as spiced cold drinking chocolate.
-Considering the relatively small size of the place, it’s likely these standards have been maintained, which would place The Beloved high on the list of all-inclusives with respectable food, and an alternative to Las Velas for those who prefer a more intimate setting.
+Considering the relatively small size of the place, it's likely these standards have been maintained, which would place The Beloved high on the list of all–inclusives with respectable food, and an alternative to Las Velas for those who prefer a more intimate setting.

 If you'd like to explore beyond the resort, The Beloved's location is a slight drawback.
 It's a 20–minute taxi ride to downtown Cancun, where there are some excellent restaurants, but it might take a more adventurous traveler to navigate the winding streets.
 A trip to Cancun's hotel zone is a bit impractical, as restaurants there can be 45 minutes or more away.